 A Shared Experience During peak times, a 30 minute time limit per person is applied to the use of the cardio equipment.
 This ensures that all members have fair access to equipment.
 A sign-up board is provided and monitored by YMCA staff.

-Adopting exercise into your lifestyle will make you feel better, give you more energy and greatly reduce your risk for developing many chronic diseases.
-We want to support and assist members to make sure that exercise becomes a part of their everyday activities.
-Y programs and staff offer guidance, motivation, and structure to help members start and stick with a fitness routine.
+Adopting physical activity into your lifestyle will make you feel better, give you more energy, and greatly reduce your risk for developing many chronic diseases.
+YMCA programs and staff offer guidance, motivation, and structure to help members start and stick with a fitness routine that suites your lifestyle.

 YMCA Group Fitness classes give you a chance to meet people, improve you fitness level, and have fun!
 Members are encouraged to work at their own pace.
 Ask your fitness instructor for assistance or exercise information at any time.
 Most of our classes include cardiovascular, muscular strength/endurance, and stretching components.
 YMCA fitness volunteers and staff are trained and certified as YMCA Fitness instructors.